 Line a 12-cup muffin tin with paper muffin liners.

-Bake in for about 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Bake in the oven for about 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.

 Allow the muffins to completely cool before serving.